 For first and second year Indigenous students with an interest in STEM degree programs: start strong in our Aboriginal Student Achievement Program’s Medicine Wheel Learning Community, taking three common courses per term as a cohort, with recommended electives that fit your STEM Pathway

 Aboriginal Student Achievement Program (ASAP) Learning Communities bring together First Nations, Inuit and Métis students in a common set of courses, with small class sizes, responsive instruction, and facilitated tutorials.
 LC students gather in a weekly LC Hour, guided by two student peer mentors, to together explore the dynamic potential of their local and global communities.

-Small class sizes and Indigenized curricula support interdisciplinary integration of Indigenous perspectives to expand the relevance of learning in STEM degree programs, and connect First Nations, Inuit and Metis students across Departmental STEM programs with one another, and with the academic and cultural programming offered through the Trish Monture Centre for Student Success.
+ASAP’s 2nd year common courses provide students access to unique interdisciplinary course offerings that support integration of Indigenous perspectives in diverse degree programs.
+Selected for second or third year ASAP students who have, or are considering, declaring a STEM degree major, these courses will expand the relevance of learning in STEM degree programs, and connect First Nations, Inuit and Métis students across Arts and Science STEM Departmental programs with one another, and with the academic and cultural programming offered through the Trish Monture Centre for Student Success.

 "Some scientists are among the most awestruck witnesses to the glories of the unfolding universe and among its most eloquent guides."

 - John Mohawk (Sotsisiwah)